General configuration settings

 - Click on Import.
 You will find this button located below the heading Search for referenceable learning resources.

 - The dialogue for uploading survey resources opens.
-Use the buttons Select folder or Upload file to navigate to the location of the file to be imported.
+Use the buttons Select folder or Upload file to navigate to the location of the file you wish to import.
 Confirm your choice with Upload and fill in all necessary data for the new survey resource.

 The resource will now be displayed in the Survey configuration tab.